joedogg/zen-mojimatch-site/README.md

             </ul>

             <h3>💬 Leave a Review</h3>
-            <p>Enjoying Emoji Match?
+            <p>Enjoying Zen MojiMatch?
 We'd greatly appreciate a review on the App Store!
 Your feedback helps us improve the game and reach more players.</p>
             <a href="#" class="button">⭐ Rate on App Store</a>
         </div>